 Elimination or at least suppression of eccentric biceps activity is essential for protecting the labrum and the UCL.
-For this reason, safely and efficiently dissipating the energy of throwing through a rotational deceleration pattern is one of the seven attractors in pitching.

 If you’d like to learn more about our services, and how we can help you achieve your dreams of increased veto city, improved command, and bulletproof durability, call us at 866-787-4533.